Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Regulation of Launch and Recovery Sites

-Prohibits launching or recovering any UAS from state or private property without consent of the property owner, state agency, or lawful occupant.
-Written consent is the defensible standard.
-Applies to state office buildings, university campuses (UNC system, NC State), state parks, state highways, and private property.
+No unmanned aircraft system may be launched or recovered from any state or private property without consent.
+Written consent is the defensible practice.
+Applies to state office buildings, university campuses, state parks, state highway right-of-way, and private property.

 View source